-Information on these substances can be obtained through the website of the European Chemicals Bureau (http://ecb.jrc.it) in the sub-section "ESIS".
+Information on these substances can be obtained through the website of the European Commission Joint Research Centre (http://esis.jrc.ec.europa.eu/).
 In the future, an inventory of registered substances will be maintained and published by the European Chemicals Agency.